 For both women, the chance to come together with a diverse array of talented people was part of the appeal of studying at Berkeley-Haas.

 “The most empowering part of my MBA experience is the people I’ve met along the way,” says Melanie.
 “Everyone here has passion, purpose, and a determination to leave the world better than they found it.
 It’s been an extremely motivating force for me.”

 Lan adds, “We are smarter collectively, because we each bring our unique skills and diverse work experiences to class.
 Every time I come to Haas, I am inspired by my classmates and professors to be a catalyst for change."

-This month, Melanie and Lan are two of the students hosting a diversity summit to explore the value that difference brings to learning.
+Melanie and Lan are two of the students who hosted a Fall 2017 diversity summit to explore the value that difference brings to learning.

 “It’s important to come”, says Melanie, “because it’s a way of getting to know the spirit of Berkeley from the inside.
 Experiencing diversity at Haas goes beyond the numbers.
 I attended the summit in 2015, and I was blown away by the energy, humility and dedication to the student experience here.”